 Some garden phobias are more specific than a general fear of plants.
 A fear of trees is called dendrophobia, while a fear of vegetables (beyond a four-year-old’s distaste) is called lachanophobia.
 Dracula no doubt would have alliumphobia, the fear of garlic.
 Mycophobia is a fear of mushrooms, which might not actually be an irrational fear given that many mushrooms are poisonous.

 Some people have a fear of rain (ombrophobia) or heliophobia (fear of the sun).
-What makes all this most tragic is that often one phobia coincides with another or even many fears, which can shut down a person’s ability to lead a life of his or her own choosing.
+What makes all this most tragic is that often one phobia coincides with another or even many fears, which can shut down a person’s ability to lead a life of their own choosing.

 Reasons for Common Plant Phobias